1. The Starting Point

 2. The Promissory Contract (Contrato Promessa de Compra e Venda)

-The Promissory Contract is a legally binding contract signed between seller and buyer and includes the following information:
+The Promissory Contract is a legally binding contract signed between the seller and buyer and includes the following information:

 • Identification of the parties;